 Need a hand with the planning and organizing?
 You can hire a wedding planner, but if you prefer to tackle your wedding day yourself, there are plenty of tools that you can use for a smooth planning process.
 There are numerous books, planners, and organizers that give you thoughtful tips and tricks from experienced professionals.

-The Best Wedding Planner Books
+15 Best Wedding Planner Books

-We’ve rounded up an assortment of wedding planners that any bride or groom can take a note or two from.
+We’ve rounded up an assortment of wedding planner books that any bride or groom can take a note or two from.
 Even if you do hire a wedding planner, buying one of these planning books can also help to stay on top of your to-do list and store your information all in one handy place.

 - The Bride’s Essential Wedding Planner